Saturday 9th May, 2026

 Important: Please note this is a psychoeducational workshop, not a therapy group.
 While personal questions and experiences come up in discussions, self-disclosure is not required, and personal sharing is contained.

-• You are currently in a relationship that doesn’t feel right but are unsure if it would be considered emotionally abusive.
-You can’t decide if you should leave or wait for improvement.
+- You are in a relationship that doesn’t feel right, but you’re unsure whether it would be considered emotionally abusive and you feel stuck between leaving and waiting for change.

-• You are aware that you are experiencing emotional abuse but still doubt if it’s that bad or hope your partner will change.
-You may be considering leaving but are scared of what this may bring on or have decided to stay but don’t know how to make things more manageable for yourself.
+- You know you are experiencing emotional abuse, yet still doubt whether it is “that bad,” or hope your partner will change.
+You may be considering leaving but feel scared of what that might bring, or you have chosen to stay and want to make things more manageable.

 Listen to me discuss the workshop on The Divorce Course Podcast